andrebuilds/andrebuilds/README.md

 # 🐉 Andrea D'Ambrosio

-**`Deep tech AI founder.
-17 years building.
-Cassandra, Melodyc, Mutalys, Tuboost`**
+**`Building DuckCode — the AI coding agent that makes you better, not just faster`**

-17 years ago, I taught myself to code.
+I taught myself to code 17 years ago.
 No bootcamp.
 No CS degree.
 Just curiosity and a lot of Stack Overflow.
-Started with a chemistry background, ended up building AI products that people actually use.
-Founded **SkyClouds** in 2022, an Italian deep tech AI startup with startup innovativa status.
-What I've shipped:
-- **Cassandra AI**: AI Agent for costumers support and sales
-- **TuBoost**: Converts long videos into viral social media clips

-My stack: Python, Next.js, TypeScript, AWS, and whatever gets the job done.
-I build full-stack, deploy to production, and iterate based on real user feedback.
+Now I'm building **DuckCode** — the terminal AI agent that doesn't just write code for you.
+It makes you a better developer while you ship.

+Five modes.
+One terminal.
+Zero API keys.

+- **Build** — write code with diff previews on every change
+- **Plan** — explore your codebase without touching a file
+- **Duck** — rubber-duck debugging with an AI that asks questions instead of answers
+- **Loop** — autonomous execution until the tests pass
+- **Hack** — dedicated security audit that finds what you missed

+22 AI models.
+6 providers.
+Transparent credit-based pricing.
+You see what every action costs, in real time.

+Every other AI coding tool races to replace you.
+DuckCode is built to make you unreplaceable.

+`npm i -g duckcode-cli`

 I don't create courses about AI.
-I create AI products.
+I ship AI products.
 Big difference.

 #